vydang02/Regression-Analysis-Portfolio/HW6_files/HW6.md

 The best subset selection model (e) provides the highest out-of-sample R2 of 0.732.

-1. (2 pts) Ridge regression is a popular method when one wants their prediction equation to depend upon all of the predictor variables, but wants to protect against the impact of multicollinearity on out-of-sample performance.
-Discuss how your findings in this problem reflect this motivation for using ridge regression.

 The initial investigation revealed severe multicollinearity, particularly between the variable Age and other predictors such as FrancePop and USAlcConsump.
 The Variance Inflation Factor (VIF) for Age